mcherukara/Deep_Q_Learning/README.md

 ### Training curves

-Comparison of how the Dueling Double DQN and Double DQN agents learn
+Comparison of how the Dueling Double DQN and Double DQN agents learn.
+Results are averaged over 3 random starts.
+Dueling Double DQN doesn't reach the same performance of Double DQN within the alloted training time but appears to be more stable as it learns.

 <p float="left">
   <img src="https://user-images.githubusercontent.com/13368869/153972971-73e18217-e3e7-4f32-8426-6f3b9075ddca.png" width="400" />